 - Tents, canopies, chairs or hammocks that block the view for other fans

-- Unathorized video recording, audio recording or flash photography (at the artists' request)
+- Unauthorized video recording, audio recording or flash photography (per artists’ request)

 No one is permitted backstage without proper credentials.

-All coolers, backpacks, etc. are subject to being checked at each festival entrance.
+For your safety and the consideration of all guests and our campus, all coolers, backpacks, bags, etc. are subject to being checked at each festival entrance.
 Our friendly volunteers will help you with this process.

 MerleFest is happy to provide free overnight storage for our fans.
 You can find our storage area located next to the tennis courts.
 This service is staffed by a local civic group who will be happy to assist you.